Average gas price may hit $4 per gallon in 2022: Here’s when - NewsBreak

 So is it time for Americans to rush to the pump before prices skyrocket?
 Not just yet, as Goldman expects gas to hit the $100 mark in the third quarter of this year.

 GasBuddy’s lead petroleum analyst, Patrick De Haan, says this time of year is usually more tame with prices jumping up in March, April and May.
-Thursday’s national average for regular gas was $3.32, up more than $1 from last January, according to AAA, and prices could continue to rise substantially throughout the rest of the year.How to order your free at-home COVID tests from the federal government
+Thursday’s national average for regular gas was $3.32, up more than $1 from last January, according to AAA, and prices could continue to rise substantially throughout the rest of the year.Kansas teen’s death has spotlight on ‘stand your ground’ law

 When factoring in the current geopolitical instability, “we could see the national average climbing close to $4 per gallon by the time we get out to celebrate Memorial Day,” De Haan told CNN Thursday.